projectmonke/typewriter/README.md

 - Domain validation is not robust at all.
 Still fixing this.

 ## To Do
-- Flag for configuring the range of numbers beyond +-1 in number-inclusive permutations.
+- Flag for writing to an output file.